-Abstract submissions for the ACSA WA State Conference are now open!
+Abstract submissions for the ACSA WA State Conference closing on Friday 19 November 2021.

 The Organising Committee of the ACSA WA State Conference 2022 invites the submission of abstracts for original work for consideration as an oral or poster presentation in the Conference Program.

 Do you want to share a project, research findings or learnings to industry colleagues?

 Is your organisation engaged in an innovative and collaborative project aimed to build the capacity of the aged care workforce?

 ACSA will be seeking contributions from sector professionals experienced in residential care, home and community and retirement living.

 Abstract Submission Instructions

 Please read through the submission instructions listed below before preparing your abstract: